Active Substance: strontium ranelate

 How does Protelos work?

 Osteoporosis happens when not enough new bone grows to replace the bone that is naturally broken down.
 Gradually, the bones become thin and fragile, and more likely to break.
 Osteoporosis is more common in women after the menopause, when the levels of the female hormone oestrogen fall, since oestrogen helps to keep bones healthy.
-Osteoporosis is also observed in men with ageing.
+Osteoporosis is also observed in men due to gradual bone loss with ageing.

 The active substance in Protelos, strontium ranelate, acts on the bone structure.
 Once in the gut, strontium ranelate releases strontium, which is absorbed into the bone.
 Exactly how strontium works in osteoporosis is not fully understood, but it is known to stimulate bone formation and reduce bone breakdown.